Can’t take a break? It’s not your business 🔒

 When everything depends on you, freedom isn’t on the menu

-For 15 years, I barely took holidays: phone never off, inbox always open, never set an out-of-office reply.
-I couldn’t risk it.
-If I stepped away, even for a day, I imagined the whole machine grinding to a halt.
+For 15 years, I barely took holidays.
+My phone was never off, my inbox was always open, and I never set an out-of-office reply.
+If I stepped away, even for a day, I thought the whole thing might start falling apart.

-Most founders claim they’re building a business.
-Usually, they’ve built a job that won’t let them go.
-Tricia Sciortino (CEO of BELAY) nails it: “If your revenue only grows when you work harder, you haven’t built a business.
+Tricia Sciortino (CEO of BELAY) nailed it: “If your revenue only grows when you work harder, you haven’t built a business.
 You’ve built a job.
 One with long hours.
 No benefits.
 No breaks.”

 Tricia’s list of control freakism beliefs reads like a confessional: